-- 1. Earn at least a "C" grade for all professional courses with XRT prefix. - 2.
-Earn at least a "C-" grade for Human Anatomy and Physiology I and College Algebra. - 3.
-Achieve at least the minimum Q.P.A of 2.0. - 4.
+1. Earn at least a "C" grade for all professional courses with RADT prefix.

+2. Earn at least a "C-" grade for Human Anatomy and Physiology I and College Algebra.

+- 3. Achieve at least the minimum Q.P.A of 2.0. - 4.
 Complete the course requirements for general education and the major. - 5.
 Achieve all the Radiologic Technology Program's competencies. - 6.
-Satisfy all financial obligations to Mansfield University and The Guthrie Robert Packer Hospital. - 7.
-File an "Intent to Graduate" form with the Academic Records Office. - 8.
+Satisfy all financial obligations to the University and The Guthrie Robert Packer Hospital. - 7.
+Complete "Intent to Graduate" in Banner. - 8.
 Complete the ARRT clinical competency requirements.

-Mansfield University Radiologic Technology Program Post-Graduation Employment and Career Advancement Information
+Radiologic Technology Program Post-Graduation Employment and Career Advancement Information

-The MU Radiologic Technology Program has an excellent reputation.
-Student have found job and career advancement opportunities throughout the U.S.
+The Radiologic Technology Program has an excellent reputation.
+Students have found jobs and career advancement opportunities throughout the U.S.